digitalservicebund/ris-backend-service/frontend/README.md

 ## Icons

-All icons in the [Google Material](https://icon-sets.iconify.design/ic) and [Material Symbol](https://icon-sets.iconify.design/material-symbols) sets can be used.
+All icons in the [Google Material](https://icon-sets.iconify.design/ic), [Material Symbol](https://icon-sets.iconify.design/material-symbols) and [Material Design Icons](https://icon-sets.iconify.design/mdi/) sets can be used.

 To make the icon available in your code, select the icon, choose "Unplugin Icons" as component and copy-paste the import statement.
 Example: